 All Settings Tab

-Depending on what locations (countries, regions, cities, or DMAs) you are targeting, or even ones you are excluding with location negatives, you want to make sure your “Target” and “Exclude” options are correct based on the following options:
+Depending on what locations (countries, regions, cities, or DMAs) are targeted, or even ones excluded with location negatives, make sure the “Target” and “Exclude” options are correct based on the following options:

 - People in, searching for, or who show interest in my targeted location (recommended)